MUST SEE TOURIST ATTRACTIONS IN COPENHAGEN

 - Our team was a bit divided here on whether or not Christiania should make the list… As we live by “majority rules”, it did!
 Please note that some people find the atmosphere completely relaxed while for others it can feel a bit anxious… The entrance at Pusher Street (think the name says it all) can – for some – be a bit unpleasant but also depending on the time of day you choose to go.
 Generally, tourists who are leaning more towards alternative lifestyles are quick to positively embrace Christiania.

 - FACTS: It is a self-proclaimed autonomous district in Christianshavn (a part of Copenhagen, located directly opposite the city center on the other side of the water) that was established by a hippy community in the early 1970’s.
 It is very nicely placed next to the water and there are a couple of good cafes inside.

 - TIP: Book a guided tour from rundvisergruppen.dk

-- If you are on one of our Segway Tours in Copenhagen then our guide will wait outside with the Segways while you go in and explore.
+- If you are on one of our private VIP Segway Tours in Copenhagen where you have requested to include Christiania then our guide will wait outside with the Segways while you go in and explore.
 Guides who are not affiliated with Christiania are not allowed to guide inside.

-- Christianshavn is another tourist attraction of Copenhagen and not to be missed if you have the time.
-We have people who sometimes book a 3 hr Segway Tour to include this (with breaks and photo stops of course) or just one of Christianshavn.
+- Christianshavn is definitely not to be missed if you have the time and want to experience a different part of Copenhagen.
+We have people who sometimes book a 3 hr Segway Tour to include this (with breaks and photo stops of course) or just a Segway tour only focusing on Christianshavn.
 The final choice of course lies with you.